 Second graders split their time between fiction and nonfiction.
-Under the Common Core, reading benchmarks begin in second grade that continue through third grade.
+Under the Common Core Standards, reading benchmarks begin in second grade that continue through third grade.
 In both years, children are challenged to read text aimed at grades 2 and 3.
-This year, the expectation is that — whether the complexity is geared toward grade 2 or 3 and whether you’re talking about fiction or nonfiction — second graders should get all the help they need (whether it’s help with decoding, fluency, or comprehension) to tackle their reading.
+This year, the expectation is that second graders should get all the help they need with these texts, while next year they’ll ideally need less assistance from adults.

 Building a knowledge bank

 It’s important that kids learn big ideas from every book they read and relate that information to what they already know.
-Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book read, there’s a main point, message, or key fact (or two) that your child learns, relates to their life, experiences, and prior knowledge, and “banks” for future use.
+Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book they read, there’s a main point, message, or key fact (or two) that your child learns, relates to their experiences or prior knowledge, and “banks” for future use.

 Key skills that’ll help your second grader build their knowledge bank:

 - Reading quietly and aloud with enough accuracy, expression, and speed to support understanding.

 - Being able to retell stories in a way that covers the central message or lesson.

 - Describing how characters respond to events and challenges.

-• Recognizing a story or passage’s structure and how the beginning introduces what comes next and how the ending concludes the writing;
+- Recognizing a book’s structure and how the beginning introduces what comes next and how the ending concludes the writing.

 - Understanding that different characters, narrators, and authors tell stories from different points of view.